Asymptotic Syzygies of Weighted Projective Spaces: Notation

-\begin{corollary} $\overline{S}$ defined in this way is standard graded. \end{corollary} \begin{proof} When $d$ is even, $S$ is already standard graded (as is shown in Lemma \ref{lem:dEvenGens}), so $\overline{S}$ must be standard graded as well.
+\begin{corollary} $\overline{S}$ as defined above is standard graded. \end{corollary} \begin{proof} When $d$ is even, $S$ is already standard graded (as is shown in Lemma \ref{lem:dEvenGens}), so $\overline{S}$ must be standard graded as well.

-The more meaningful result is for $d$ odd, but this is an immediate consequence of Lemma \ref{lem:dOddgens}, which states that $R^{(d)}$ has precisely one generator of degree $2d$, $y^d$, and the rest are degree $d$.
+The more meaningful result is for $d$ odd, but this is an immediate consequence of Lemma \ref{lem:dOddgens}, which states that $R^{(d)}$ has precisely one $k$-algebra generator of degree $2d$, $y^d$, and the rest are degree $d$.
 Equivalently, $S$ has precisely one variable of degree 2 (which we denote by $z_n$).
 The Artinian reduction removes this variable, so the resulting $\overline{S}$ is standard graded, containing only variables of degree 1. \end{proof}

 \begin{remark} The above corollary fails for most other weighted projective spaces!
-In general, if $R$ is any nonstandard graded polynomial ring, $R^{(d)}$ will have generators in degree $\neq d$ that are not pure powers of the variables, which causes the corresponding $\overline{S}$ to be nonstandard graded.
-We discuss this wrinkle further in Section \ref{section:futureDir}. \end{remark}
+In general, if $R$ is any nonstandard graded polynomial ring, $R^{(d)}$ will have $k$-algebra generators in degree $\neq d$ that are not pure powers of the variables, which causes the corresponding $\overline{S}$ to be nonstandard graded.
+We discuss this complication further in Section \ref{section:futureDir}. \end{remark}

 For specific monomials $m \in \overline{M}$, we will let $D(m) \subseteq \{z_{n+1}, \ldots z_{N}\}$ be the list of $z_i$ such that the corresponding monomial in $\overline{M}$ divides $m$.
 Let $A(m)$ be the list such that the corresponding monomial annihilates $m$ in $\overline{M}$.